Learn to Bridge the Gap between Medicine and Law with a Certificate in Nursing Forensics

-Penn State College of Nursing's online nursing forensics certificate program could be right for you if you have a valid RN license and you wish to enhance your professional credentials.
+Penn State Ross and Carol Nese College of Nursing's online nursing forensics certificate program could be right for you if you have a valid RN license and you wish to enhance your professional credentials.
 The courses can show you how to help your patients by providing a bridge between the health care system and the criminal justice system.

 Career Opportunities for Graduates

 Steady job growth in health care is projected for the next several years.
-As a graduate of the nursing forensics certificate program, you could obtain a position in a hospital, community anti-violence center, medical examiners/coroner office, corrections institution, public health department, and psychiatric hospital.
+As a graduate of the nursing forensics certificate program, you could obtain a position in a hospital, community anti-violence center, medical examiner/coroner's office, corrections institution, public health department, or psychiatric hospital.
 Typical roles could include: